National Trust for Scotland: Funding

+For the year ended 29 February 2024, the trust's total income was £69.5 million; in the same year the trust's total expenditure was £75.9 million.
+The trust therefore recorded an annual operating deficit of £6.4 million, however this loss was offset with investment growth of £7.9 million during the year, meaning the trust recorded a small increase in overall balance carried forward to the following year.

 Membership

-Annual membership of the Trust allows free entry to properties and "Discovery Tickets" are available for shorter term visitors.
-Membership also provides free entry to National Trust properties in England and Wales and Northern Ireland, and vice versa.
-The Trust has independent sister organisations in the United States (The National Trust for Scotland Foundation USA), and Canada (The Canadian National Trust for Scotland Foundation).
+Annual membership of the trust allows free entry to properties and "Discovery Tickets" are available for shorter term visitors.
+Membership also provides free entry to National Trust properties in England and Wales and Northern Ireland, and many other national trusts worldwide; members of these organisations enjoy a reciprocal right of free entry to NTS properties.
+The trust has independent sister organisations in the United States (The National Trust for Scotland Foundation USA), and Canada (The Canadian National Trust for Scotland Foundation).
 The organisation's membership magazine was Heritage Scotland until 2002 when it was re-named Scotland in Trust.

-For the maintenance of its nature properties, the Trust depends on the contributions of volunteers, with local circles of Conservation Volunteers working on projects during weekends.
-The charity also organises working holidays called "Thistle Camps" on various properties, with activities undertaken including footpath maintenance and woodland work such as rhododendron control.
+For the maintenance of its nature properties, the trust depends on the contributions of volunteers, with local circles of conservation volunteers working on projects during weekends.
+The charity also formerly organised working holidays called "Thistle Camps" on various properties, with activities undertaken including footpath maintenance and woodland work such as rhododendron control.
+However as of 2025 Thistle Camps are currently not on offer, with the programme having original been suspended in 2020 due to the COVID-19 pandemic.

-National Trust for Scotland properties
+Properties

 Historic houses

-The Trust owns many historic houses, ranging from large houses such as Culzean Castle and the House of Dun to humbler dwellings such as the Tenement House and Moirlanich Longhouse.
+The trust owns 27 historic houses, ranging from large houses such as Culzean Castle and the House of Dun to humbler dwellings such as the Tenement House and Moirlanich Longhouse.